GlobalFishingWatch/vessel-classification/classification/README.md

    **IMPORTANT**: Even though there is a maximum number of training steps specified, the CloudML process does not shut down reliably.
 You need to periodically check on the process and kill it manually if it has completed and is hanging.
+In addition, there are occasionally other problems where either the master or chief will hang or die so that new checkpoints aren't written, or new validation data isn't written out.
+Again, killing and restarting the training is the solution.
+   (This will pick up at the last checkpoint saved.)

 - *running training locally* -- this is primarily for testing as it will be quite slow unless you have a heavy duty machine: